Cancelling Your Car Insurance Early

-Depending on the differences in vehicle, this could come with a change in the cost of your policy, but it is unlikely to come with any fees such as those you would be charged for cancelling the car insurance.
+Depending on the vehicle specifications (engine size, value, safety features, etc.), it could mean a change in the cost of your policy, but it is unlikely to come with any fees such as those you would be charged for cancelling the car insurance.

-Not only does this stop you from paying insurance on a car you no longer own, but it also prevents any chance of someone who is not you causing a claim to be made on your insurance in your name!
+Not only does this stop you from paying insurance on a car you no longer own, but it also prevents any chance of someone else trying to make a claim on your insurance in your name.

-It will affect your premium and so there will be a financial change (either positively or negatively) but the insurance company will not charge additional fees for making the change.
+It will affect your premium, so there will be a financial change (either positively or negatively, depending on the circumstances) but the insurance provider will not charge additional fees for making the amendment.

 The same is true with other alterations, such as changing your address, your job title or the location where the vehicle is parked overnight.
 Each will have an impact on your policy costs but should not incur additional fees.

-In the first instance, you should follow the complaints procedure of the company – and remember to keep a record of any communication so that you can refer to it later if it becomes relevant and you need it.
+In the first instance, you should follow the complaints procedure of the company – and remember to keep a record of any communication (letters, emails, etc.) so that you can refer to it later down the line.

-The insurance company has eight weeks to determine the outcome of your complaint.
-If they fail to do so, or if you are not happy with their decision then you can contact the Financial Ombudsman Service who are likely to work in your favour.
-Upholding the rights of customers, especially their right to cancel, is part of the ombudsman service and if you are truly being treated badly, they will do what they can to make it right.
+The insurance company usually has eight weeks to determine the outcome of your official complaint.
+If they fail to do so or if you are not happy with their decision, you can contact the Financial Ombudsman Service who is likely to work in your favour and help you get any compensation that you deserve.

-Understanding car insurance with Compare UK Quotes
+Car insurance advice from Compare UK Quotes